Master of Science (Graduate-Entry)

 Admission: Fall only

-UIC Nursing's Graduate-Entry MS program is designed for non-nurses who have a bachelor’s degree in another ﬁeld and are now seeking to become registered nurses.
-Graduates enter the ﬁeld as advanced generalists who act as care coordinators for a group of patients while providing direct care in complex cases.
+Through this program, non-nurses who have a bachelor’s degree in another ﬁeld and who now wish to become registered nurses can enter the field at an advanced level with an MS degree.
+Graduates are advanced generalists who act as care coordinators for a group of patients while providing direct care in complex cases.
 They are able to synthesize knowledge from nursing and related disciplines, to improve healthcare by assuming leadership roles, and to contribute to the advancement of the profession.

 Application deadline is January 15.
 Learn about applying →